-The policy however would, at the same time, adversely affect those with savings to the extent that the interest earned on all such savings would no longer keep pace with the erosion of the value of their savings both by the risk of inflation as well as the severely reduced interest rates expected to be obtainable.
+The policy however would have to adversely affect those with savings to the extent that the interest earned on all such savings would no longer keep pace with the rate of erosion of the value of their savings both by the risk of inflation as well as the severely reduced interest rates likely to be obtainable.

-What the government was perhaps understandably somewhat coy about however was, knowing the only way to counteract the resultant inflationary pressures following the severe dose of QE which was about to be prescribed, they would have to simultaneously engage in a severe program of austerity cuts.
-This they did with a determination that suggested their lives (or at least their appointments) depended upon it!
+What the government was perhaps understandably somewhat coy about however was (knowing the only way to counteract the resultant inflationary pressures following the severe dose of QE which was about to be prescribed), they would have to simultaneously engage in a severe program of austerity cuts.
+The last government did this with a determination that suggested their very skins depended upon it!

-The unavoidable difficulty in doing this was that more substantial mortgages, to be available to those who could afford to borrow, would cause house prices themselves to increase very substantially.
-In some places house prices have actually increased by between 40 and 60% over the past five years alone because of these policies.
+The unavoidable difficulty would naturally be that more substantial mortgages, available to those who could afford to borrow, would cause house prices themselves to increase very substantially.
+In some places house prices have in fact actually increased by between 40 and 60% over the past five years alone because of these policies.

-As wages were never going to be able to keep pace with such increases, those having to save for a deposit to buy a house were soon finding themselves unable to save enough fast enough to keep up with expected house price increases.
+As wages were never going to be able to keep pace with such increases, those having to save for a deposit to buy a house were soon going to find themselves unable to save enough fast enough to keep up with expected house price increases.

 The result of this, as we can now clearly see, is that many hopeful first-time buyers have had to defer and in many cases completely give up the aspiration of ever becoming home owners in their own right.
-This is a tragedy for all of them and is now clear for everyone to see.
+This has been and is a tragedy for all of them and it is now clear for everyone to see.

 Owing to the resultant house price increases the direct effect of QE has been to cause a very significant slow-down in the numbers of houses being sold across all housing markets, certainly in England and Wales.
 Whilst this is true it has not been very well documented, perhaps for fairly obvious reasons.

 A further side-effect is that estate agency is suffering significantly, since they generally get paid after the sales they have actually arranged are completed.
-Thus they are suffering a similar fate to other organisations more directly subject to the targeted austerity measures.
+Thus they are experiencing a similar fate to the other organisations more directly subject to the targeted austerity measures.

 The true aftermath of the risky QE approach embarked upon is now becoming clear.
-We are destined to be stuck with very low interest rates for years to come and our house prices, like a mirage appearing to stay just out of reach of the thirsty, will remain similarly out of reach of a large proportion of future home-makers or home owners.
-There seems to be no easy alternative – now that we have been driven down this particular road for such a great distance and to a large extent, in our own ignorance.
+We are destined to be stuck with very low interest rates for years to come and our house prices, like a mirage appearing to stay just out of reach of the thirsty, will remain similarly out of reach, for a large number of future home-makers or home owners.
+There seems to be no easy alternative – now that we have been led down this particular road for such a long distance and, to a large extent, in our ignorance.

 There is however one way in which houses may be priced more competitively and market sales turnover thus restored.
 It is what is advocated by The House Price Virtuoso Solution which is explained more fully in the link below.